telerik/kendo-ui-core/docs/controls/editors/maskedtextbox/overview.md

 ### Groups

 A group is a section of the mask, which specifies a common rule for several mask elements (characters).
-This provides an easy way to check if the multiple characters that define the group are valid as a whole entity.
+This approach provides an easy way to check if the multiple characters that define the group are valid as a whole entity.

 ###### Example